#1 Using Dirty Hands to Prepare Foods

 - As soon as you finish a meal, refrigerate your leftovers.
 Make sure your refrigerator is 40 °F or colder.

 - Put a piece of tape on the container and write the date on the tape.
 It is best to use refrigerated leftovers within 4 days.
-If you won’t be eating your leftovers in that time, put them in the freezer where they will keep safely.
+If you do not plan to eat the leftovers in that time, put them in the freezer, where they will be kept safely.

 - Never put a big pot of hot food in the refrigerator—it will take too long to cool to a safe temperature.
 Put liquid foods like hot soup or chili in shallow containers, no more than 2 inches deep.
 Refrigerate or freeze quickly.
 For more information, see HGIC 3580, Cooking Meat Safely, HGIC 3606, Leftovers, and HGIC 3566, Food Safety Pitfalls at Thanksgiving & Beyond.

 - Medeiros, Lydia C., Virginia N. Hillers, Patricia A. Kendall, and April Mason.
 Food Safety Education: What Should We Be Teaching to Consumers?
 Society for Nutrition Education 2001. http://www.sciencedirect.com/science?_ob=MImg&_imagekey=B8JK3-4T3NP09-8-1&_cdi=43743&_user=590719&_pii=S1499404606601747&_origin=search&_coverDate=04%2F30%2F2001&_sk=999669997&view=c&wchp=dGLbVzW-zSkWb&md5=8c4916416d622b9bda5f4ff10328dce5&ie=/sdarticle.pdf